-Mr Chairperson, Director-General, Distinguished delegates,
+Mister Chairperson,

+Director General,

+Distinguished Delegates,

-Poland fully aligns itself with the European Union statement.
-However, I would like to make the following points in my national capacity:
+Poland fully aligns itself with the EU statement, however, I would like to make the following points in my national capacity:

-The Polish delegation joins others in thanking H.E.
-Ambassador Bård Ivar Svendsen of Norway, Chairperson of the Twenty-Sixth Session of the Conference of the States Parties, and H.E.
-Ambassador Ziad Al Atiyah of Saudi Arabia, Chairperson of the Executive Council, for their leadership and personal engagement in caring out their duties.
-We would also like to congratulate H.E.
-Ambassador Vusimuzi Madonsela of South Africa for his election as the Chairperson of the Twenty-Seventh Session of the Conference of the States Parties and assure him of our full engagement and support for the positive outcome of this session.
+The Polish Delegation joins others in thanking Ambassador Bård Ivar Svendsen of Norway, Chairperson of the 26th Conference of States Parties (CSP), and Ambassador Ziad Al Atiyah of Saudi Arabia, Chairperson of the Executive Council, for their leadership and personal engagement in caring out their duties.
+We would also like to congratulate Ambassador Vusimuzi Madonsela of South Africa for his election as the Chairperson of the 27th Conference of States Parties and assure him of our full engagement and support for the positive outcome of this Conference.

-This year's session of the Conference of the States Parties is taking place against the background of an extremely challenging political and security environment.
-In February 2022 the Russian Federation started its unjustifiable, unprovoked, and illegal war of aggression against Ukraine and since then it has been continuing to wage a brutal war of attrition, targeting the civilian population and critical infrastructure, and committing atrocities and war crimes that Europe has not seen since the Second World War.
-All under a false pretence of a "special operation", which is nothing more than an imperialistic attempt to subdue a neighbouring country and trample on its sovereignty, democratic choices, independence and territorial integrity.
+This year's Conference is taking place against the background of an extremely challenging political and security environment.
+In February 2022 Russia started its unjustifiable, unprovoked, and illegal war of aggression against Ukraine and since then it has been continuing to wage a brutal war of attrition, targeting civilian population and critical infrastructure, and committing atrocities and war crimes that Europe has not seen since the Second World War.
+All under a false pretences of a "special operation", which is nothing more than an imperialistic attempt to subdue a neighbouring country and trample on its sovereignty, democratic choices, independence and territorial integrity.

-Poland condemns, in the strongest possible terms, Russia's aggression against Ukraine and joins others in demanding that Russia immediately withdraws all its troops and military equipment from the entire territory of Ukraine and that it fully respects Ukraine's territorial integrity, sovereignty, and independence within its internationally recognised borders.
+Poland condemns in the strongest possible terms Russia's aggression against Ukraine and joins others in demanding that Russia immediately withdraws all its troops and military equipment from the entire territory of Ukraine and that it fully respects Ukraine's territorial integrity, sovereignty, and independence within its internationally recognised borders.
 We also condemn Russia for its campaign of disinformation and state-controlled propaganda, conducted as part of Russia's aggression against Ukraine, and aimed at spreading unsubstantiated and unfounded allegations against Ukraine and others regarding chemical weapons.

 Russia's war against Ukraine grossly violates the United Nations Charter, undermining global security and the rules-based international order in which the OPCW plays an important role.
 By invading Ukraine, the Russian Federation has proved beyond doubt that it does not act in good faith in international relations, questioning its role in all international fora, including in the OPCW.
-An approach of trust and good faith are essential for the work of the OPCW and for the implementation of the Chemical Weapons Convention ("the Convention), which is heavily based on common purpose, on verifiable and trustworthy declarations.
+Trust and good faith approach are essential for the work of the OPCW and for the implementation of the CWC, which is heavily based on common purpose, on verifiable and trustworthy declarations.
 Russia has shown us clearly that it preaches one thing and does another.
 That it does not care about its international obligations, about peace and security.
 It has ruined its international standing and reputation.
-Russia's behaviour in this regard undermines non-proliferation regimes and substantially weakens disarmament processes.
+Russia's behaviour in this regard undermines non-proliferation regimes and weakens substantially disarmament processes.

 In the present situation, almost all members of the Eastern European Group (EEG) are of the view that Russia, while waging a war of aggression against another EEG State Party, should not be given prominent positions in the OPCW.
 We believe that the reasons for that are clear.
-This is a matter of principle, and we call on other States Parties to show the same approach.
-Poland fully supports the candidatures of Croatia and Latvia for EEG's Vice-Chairperson(s) of the Twenty-Seventh Session of the Conference of the States Parties.
+This is a matter of principle and we call on other States Parties to show the same approach.
+Poland fully supports the candidatures of Croatia and Latvia for EEG's Vice-Chairperson of the CSP-27.